norbiasz90/gittestconsole/README.md

 # testowe reo
-to jest repo do nauki gita:)
+to jest repo do nauki gita:).